MATERIALS

 Fleece

-Soft napped insulating fabric made from a type of polyester called polyethylene terephthalate (PET) or other synthetic fibers.
+Soft-napped insulating fabric made from a type of polyester called polyethylene terephthalate (PET) or other synthetic fibers.
 A lightweight, warm, soft and hydrofobic fabric.
 Regular polar fleece is not wind-proof and does not absorb moisture.
-It is readily generates static electricity.
+It readily generates static electricity.

 G10 fiber

-High-pressure fiberglass laminate, a kind of composite material.
+High-pressure fiberglass laminate is a kind of composite material.
 It is created by stacking multiple layers of glass cloth, soaking in epoxy resin, and compressing the resulting material under heat until the epoxy cures.
-G10 is favoured for its high strength, low moisture absorption, excellent electrical insulating properties and chemical resistance.
+G10 is favored for its high strength, low moisture absorption, excellent electrical insulating properties and chemical resistance.

 HF welding